shockstars/shockstars/README.md

 ⏔⏔⏔⏔⏔⏔⏔⏔⏔⏔⏔⏔

-no dni, i block if you're weird
+no dni, i block if you're weird.

 if you didn't notice already i am an introject from a problematic source. **just because i'm an introject from a problematic source doesn't mean i condone everything that happened in my source**.